 Letizia finished her look with Diamond Chanton earrings from the Spanish Royal Jewel collection known as “joyas de pasar”.

 Queen ornamented her dress with a diamond floral shape brooch.
-Elizabeth from Queen Letizia style blog and noted that the brooch belongs to Letizia’s Mother-in-law Queen Sofia.
+Elizabeth from Queen Letizia style blog and Nuriatiburcio noted that the brooch belongs to Letizia’s Mother-in-law Queen Sofia.

 A look at Letizia’s hairstyle.